It usually indicates that there is a misalignment between the two eyes.

-If it is in the center of the iris stroma, there is 30 degrees of esotropia, and if it is in the external limbic margin, there is 45 degrees of esotropia.
+If it is in the center of the iris stroma, there are 30 degrees of esotropia, and if it is in the external limbic margin, there are 45 degrees of esotropia.

-Using the same equipment, with the addition of a prism, the light reflections can be made symmetrical.
+Using the same equipment, with the addition of a prism, the light reflections can be symmetrical.

 Prisms of increasing power are placed before the fixing eye until the light reflection is focused on the deviating eye.